 All camera exposure modes are available when using DA, D FA, FA J or other lenses with Aperture A (Auto) position.
 Some functions are restricted when lenses are not set to Aperture A (Auto).
-Also see "Notes on [Using Aperture Ring]" (p.182).
+Also see "Notes on [Using Aperture Ring]" (p.188).
 Other lenses and accessories will not be available with factory default settings.
-Allow shutter release when using aperture ring in custom function settings. (p.101)
+To allow shutter release with lenses or accessories not listed above, set [Using aperture ring] in custom function settings. (p.107)